lioliveiraz/VUE__gradDashboard/README.md

 ## 4. Assets

-- Logos, svgs and other images are in `/assets`
+- Logos, svgs and  images are in `/assets`
 - The stylesheets are in `/assets/`
 - The favicon is in `/static`